It’s been nearly a year since I’ve had the pleasure of hosting overnight guests.

 The hydrangeas on the table were fresh picked.
 Isn’t it wonderful to be blessed by a friend’s garden abundance?

 Because of the weight of the flowers I needed to create a grid, like I did here, to help support the bouquet and keep the massive blossoms from falling out of the wide-necked urn.
 This time I used black electrical tape and it worked great.
 For fun, I added a few sprigs of blueberry stems (with berries!!) because this table is all about blueberries.

 My friends enjoyed being treated to a wonderful homemade breakfast.
-After a busy weekend of moving and helping another daughter/sister set up a new apartment, they was pretty tired.
+After a busy weekend of moving and helping another daughter/sister set up a new apartment, they were pretty tired.
 There’s nothing like a good night’s sleep and a hearty breakfast to bolster body and soul for a long day’s drive.
-After breakfast I enticed them with the beauty of the water.
+After breakfast, I enticed them with the beauty of the water.
 Though they faced a long drive ahead, they decided that a paddle boat ride around the lake would be a good thing before hitting the road.

 So my friend, her daughter, and I, paddled and explored the edges of the lake.
 We spotted white and yellow waterlilies, red cardinal flowers blooming just off the banks, and turtles sunning themselves on logs and branches jutting up from the water.
 We even saw a muskrat, fairly far from shore, sitting on a lily pad enjoying his morning brunch.
 We had a ton of fun spying all these things and more on our nature ‘hike’ from the water.

 My heart was sad to see my friends go.
 Yet, I was so grateful to spend time with them.
 Hopefully, it won’t be another two years before we get together again.